 That said, you also can’t help but notice that there are no gears to change, or any exhaust note to hum along to, and so there is a sense of separation from behind the wheel – as though the Taycan is driving you, not the other way around.

-Still, this Porsche is the most complete, most driver-focused electric vehicle we’ve ever driven and when it arrives in Australia late this year (wearing an expected $300k-plus price tag for the Turbo S), it will make even the most traditionalist Porsche enthusiast rethink their idea of performance.
+Still, this Porsche is the most complete, most driver-focused electric vehicle we’ve ever driven and now after being recently made available in Australia, with its surprisingly low $191,000 price tag for the entry model 4S – faster and cheaper than a 911 – it will make even the most traditionalist Porsche enthusiast rethink their idea of performance.

 Perhaps more importantly though, it means that in the nascent battle between Porsche and Tesla, it’s most definitely advantage Germany.